superoo7/statBot/README.md

 # What is this?

-This is a discord bot that are able to consume Steem API, search Steem Price, use of SteemDB.
+This is a discord bot that are able to consume Steem API, search Steem Price, use of SteemSQL.

 # To Do

+* Check delegators and delegatee
+* Added Test (Jest)

 ## Function

 * Check convertion rate between crypto to crypto, fiat to crypto and crypto to fiat.
 * Check SBD, Steeem Price and ratio of Steem/SBD.
-* Check details of a person.
+* Check a tag on steemit to get the performance in the past 7 days.
-* Check the tags to get more details about it.
+* Check a tag on steemit to get the performance in since 01/01/2017.
+* Generate links for delegation

 ## Command

+[OUTDATE, WILL BE UPDATE SOON]

 Type `%ping` to get bot reply 'pong'